newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/transportation-license-permit.md

 slug: transportation-license-permit
 displayname: transportation-license-permit
 ---
-If your business often delivers alcoholic beverages, consider getting a transportation license or permit.
+If your business regularly delivers alcoholic beverages, consider getting a transportation license or permit.
 You can apply for one with the Division of Alcoholic Beverage Control (ABC).

-* **Transportation license** lets your business deliver alcohol in and out of the State
+* **Transportation license**: lets your business deliver alcohol into, out of, or within the State

 * **Limited transportation permit** lets your business transport alcohol not meant to be delivered, sold, or used in the State

 You will also need to get an insignia.
-An insignia is a marker on a vehicle that shows it is allowed to carry alcohol.
+An insignia is a decal on a vehicle that shows it is permitted to carry alcohol.

 To see which license, permit, or insignia you need, contact ABC at (609) 984-2830.